WillTrojak/cuda_tutorial/3_device_functions/exercises.md

 # Device functions - approximating Gauss--Legendre points

 In this exercise we'll approximate the possition of Gauss--Legendre quadrature points.
-For this it will be useful to use device functions.
+For this it will be useful to use device functions, ie a function on the device called from on the device.

 ## Exercise 0
 * Start by implementing the function `bessel0_root`.
 This can be found in the